Hurricane Gustav Facts, Damage and Costs

 Impact on GDP

-But that was not caused by the Gustav.
-The hurricane hit during the worst recession since the Great Depression.
-Any economic impact by the storm was lost in the economic freefall.
-Global financial markets nearly collapsed.
-For more, see 2008 Financial Crisis Timeline.
+But all that was not caused by the Gustav.
+The hurricane hit during the 2008 financial crisis, the worst recession since the Great Depression.
+Any economic impact by the storm was lost in the freefall as global financial markets almost collapsed.

-On the other hand, Hurricane Katrina sent GDP growth down to 1.3 percent in Q4 2005.
-It had been 3.8 percent in Q3.
-However, since the economy was still growing strongly, by Q1 2006 GDP growth bounced back to a robust 4.8 percent.
+In comparison, Hurricane Katrina had sent GDP growth down by 1.3% in Q4 2005.
+It had been 3.8% in Q3.
+But the storm's impact was short-lived since the economy was still growing strongly.
+By Q1 2006, GDP growth bounced back to a robust 4.8%.

-Gustav could have been worse.
-At its height, Hurricane Gustav was a Category 4.
-But it lost power as it headed through the Gulf of Mexico.
+Gustav could have been $15 billion if it had remained a Category 4 hurricane.
 The Louisiana Economic Development Department estimated it could have cost $5 billion in that state alone.
 Gustav was headed for the heart of Louisiana's sugar industry.
 Its crop value was $500 million, according to the American Sugar Cane League.
-This area of Louisiana had 50 chemical plants, which produced 25 percent of the nation's chemicals.
+This area of Louisiana also had 50 chemical plants, which produced 25% of the nation's chemicals.